hugorbarbosa/cpp-project-template/README.md

     - Add cppcheck tool for code static analysis.
     - Add valgrind (memory checker).
     - Add tool to check CMake code format.
-- CI:
-    - Add CI pipelines, with GitHub Actions, to build the project, to run the tests, and to use all the code quality tools and sanitizers.

 ## License